bigsk1/TKS-GPT/README.md

 ```bash
 docker-compose up -d
 ```
-Your app will be running on http://localhost:5000
+Your app will be running on http://localhost:5000 use it as is or add ssl both work with no code change needed.

 </br>